Miszel/live-scoreboard/README.md

 - Scoreboard is not tracking if score changes makes sense, update gives absolute result, so it can be made on real score change, or it could be score correction
 - Goals should be 0 or positive integer number
+- Tested scenarios are not very complex so initial setup for particular tests can be done as a sequence of operations
+- Match which is not started cannot be updated

 ## Specification by example
-1. After adding a match, it is visible on scoreboard and is preceded by index
+1. After adding a match, it is visible on scoreboard and is preceded by index [DONE]
    - start(Sweden, Norway)
    - get()
    - result: \